rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 Let's use the declarative way to show how to define an ArgoCD Project with the GPG keys assigned.

-* Define an ArgoCD Project with the signatureKeys defined, specifying the KeyID from our GPG obtained in early steps:
+* Define an ArgoCD Project with the signatureKeys defined, specifying the KeyID from our GPG obtained in earlier steps:

 ```sh
 cat argo-projects/apps-project.yaml